Can Clean Houses Get Roaches?

 Shelter:

-To deny shelter for roaches, remove clutter in your home like newspapers and other papers, cardboard boxes, and damp clothing.
+To deny shelter for roaches, remove clutter in your home, like newspapers and other papers, cardboard boxes, and damp clothing.

 3. Trapping Roaches in Your House

-Now you can trap the roaches.
-You can purchase roach traps to not only trap them but monitor them.
 The best places to set traps are against vertical surfaces like corners, under cabinets, sinks, drains, and in your basement.

 4. Chemical Control of Roaches In Your House

 If the first three steps did not work, your last option is to use a chemical approach to kill and get rid of them.
-There are a variety of chemicals and products you can purchase to do this yourself or hire a local pest control company.

 Some other common questions about getting rid of roaches are below.